 design to add the newly imported model.
 If you need to add the model again in

 the future, it can be found within the appropriate object library.
 For example,

-if a pond bridge has been imported as an accessory, then it can be found within
+if a planter has been imported as an accessory, then it can be found within the